5l1v3r1/Lin8x-Discontinued/README.txt

 - Added "Fake Identity" to Ghost Mode
 - Added more sites to the "Emails" in Ghost Mode
 - Added an Ettercap DNS Section in the Sniffing/Spoofing Section

+V.5 - Lin8x made: The Exploit Update
+- Added A Payload Maker for Android
+- Added A Payload Maker for iOS
+- Added A Payload Maker for Windows
+- Added A Payload Maker for Mac OS
+- Added A Payload Maker for Linux
+- Added Lin8x Logo to Main Menu
+- Added the Rat/Payload Maker Section to Main Menu
+- Changed "Learn to Hack Section" to [97]

 ----------------------------------------------------------------------------------------------